Energy-Saving Myths That Don’t Actually Lower Your Bills

 3. Turning the HVAC System Completely Off During the Day

-Shutting your system off sounds smart, but it often backfires.
+Turning off your system may seem like a good idea, but it often backfires.

 What happens: